jamauro/method/README.md

 Method is an easy way to create Meteor `methods` with Optimistic UI.
 It's built with Meteor 3.0 in mind.
 It's meant to be a drop in replacement for [Validated Method](https://github.com/meteor/validated-method) and comes with additional features:

+* Before and after hooks
-* Global before and after hooks for methods
+* Global before and after hooks for all methods
 * Pipe a series of functions
 * Authed by default (can be overriden)
 * Easily configure a rate limit
+* Optionally run a method on the server only
 * Attach the methods to Collections (optional)
 * Validate with a [jam:easy-schema](https://github.com/jamauro/easy-schema) schema or a custom validation function
 * No need to use `.call` to invoke the method as with `Validated Methods`